Australian Transport Network

 Australian Transport Network (ATN) was a freight railway operator in Australia that commenced operating in November 1997.
 The company operated narrow gauge trains in Tasmania and standard gauge trains in New South Wales and Victoria.
-It was formed as a joint venture with Tranz Rail owning 67% and Wisconsin Central 33%.
+It was formed as a joint venture with Tranz Rail owning 67% and Wisconsin Central (part owner of Tranz Rail) 33%.
 In February 2004, ATN was sold to Pacific National.

 AN Tasrail

 In August 1997, ATN was announced as the successful bidder for Australian National's Tasrail operation in Tasmania with the handover occurring on 1 November 1997.
 In 1998, Tasrail purchased the Emu Bay Railway from Pasminco.

 The president of Wisconsin Central, Ed Burkhardt dispatched Mark Rosner to Australia to take control in Tasmania.
 Amongst Rosner's achievements was the implementing of a new condensed Operating Rule Book, which eliminated some more complex practices in favour of vastly simplified procedures.
 Single car roadside freight was resumed where customers required it (discontinued under Australian National) in line with US short line practice.
 On sections of the main trunk line north of Hobart, moving block train spacing (5,000 metres minimum) managed over train radio replaced fixed block train order working introduced under Australian National.